UJJAWALX42/DeepFake_Detection/README.md

 3. **Model**:
    - The deepfake detection model is hosted on the server.
 It performs media analysis and outputs a confidence score indicating whether the media is real or manipulated.

-4. **Database**:
+4. **Database** (optional):
-   - Results, including media files and detection data, are stored in a DynamoDB database for further analysis and reporting.
+   - Results, including media files and detection data, can be stored in a DynamoDB database for further analysis and reporting.

 ![System Architecture Diagram](path-to-architecture-diagram.png)